Heads of Laboratories

 Anthony and Judith Evnin Professor

 Laboratory of DNA Replication

-Over the years, research from Dr. O’Donnell’s lab has provided an overview of how the replication machine functions in Escherichia coli, and several of its features have been found to be common to yeast and humans.
+Over the years, research from Dr. O’Donnell’s lab has provided an overview of how the replication machine functions in Escherichia coli, and in yeast and humans.
 A circular protein, which he and his colleagues refer to as a sliding clamp, completely encircles duplex DNA, acting as a mobile tether to hold the replication machine to the chromosome and sliding along behind the machinery for long distances.
 The sliding clamps of prokaryote (β) and eukaryote proliferating cell nuclear antigen (PCNA) have similar structure and function.
 Dr. O’Donnell solved the structures of these ring-shaped proteins in collaboration with John Kuriyan’s laboratory (now at the University of California, Berkeley) and showed that they comprise six domains organized on a dimer or trimer surface.
 To become attached to DNA, sliding clamps require a multiprotein clamp loader machine that uses adenosine triphosphate (ATP) to open and place the circular clamp on DNA.
 The lab has studied the detailed workings of these clamp loaders in both prokaryotic (γ complex) and eukaryotic (RF-C) systems.
 New and recent studies into other, accompanying processes include how the replication machinery interfaces with proteins in repair, DNA damage checkpoint paths, and recombination.